Human rights in Canada: Provincial and territorial legislation

+Legal history and context

 Colonial period

+Overall, the colonial period in Canada was characterized by the systematic denial of human rights to Indigenous peoples, women, and non-white immigrants.
+These groups were subject to discriminatory laws and practices that denied them basic rights and freedoms.
+Slavery was practiced in Canada until it was made illegal under the Slavery Abolition Act 1833.
+The imposition of European legal systems and property rights led to the displacement and marginalization of Indigenous peoples.
+Canadian women were often denied basic rights such as the right to vote and own property, while immigrants were subjected to discrimination and exploitation in the workforce.

 The first legal protection for human rights in Canada related to religious freedom.
 The Articles of Capitulation of the town of Quebec, negotiated between the French and British military commanders after the fall of Quebec in 1759, provided a guarantee of "the free exercise of the Roman religion" until the possession of Canada was determined by the British and French governments.
 A similar guarantee was included in the Articles of Capitulation of Montreal the next year.
 The two guarantees were formally confirmed by Britain in the Treaty of Paris, 1763, and then given statutory protection in the Quebec Act, 1774.
 The result was that the British subjects in Quebec had greater guarantees of religious liberty at that time than did the Roman Catholic inhabitants of Great Britain and Ireland, who would not receive similar guarantees until Catholic emancipation in 1829.

 Nearly a century later, the Province of Canada passed similar legislation, ending the establishment of the Church of England in the province, and recognizing instead the principle of "legal equality among all religious denominations".
-The Act provided that the "free exercise and enjoyment of religious profession and worship" was protected by the Constitution and laws of the Province.
+The act provided that the "free exercise and enjoyment of religious profession and worship" was protected by the Constitution and laws of the Province.